-Recently, some of my Instagram favourites (Candice Brathwaite and Nicola Washington from Too Much Mothering Information) started a new campaign called Make Motherhood Diverse.
+Recently, Candice Brathwaite and Nicola Washington from Too Much Mothering Information started a new campaign on Instagram called Make Motherhood Diverse.
 It’s something I embrace wholeheartedly so I wanted to get behind it and tell you guys all about it.

 Make motherhood diverse

 Make motherhood diverse is an Instagram campaign that aims to make motherhood on Instagram more diverse and representative.
 It aims to represent every experience equally, democratically and inclusively.

 Now you all know I’m a feminist and we all know ‘if your feminism isn’t intersectional then it ain’t shit’.
 What does that mean though?
 It means, we fight for all women and if we are leaving any behind, then we aren’t doing a great job.

 There are lots of different types of discrimination, when these types intersect, the impact can be more profound.
 So you may be discriminated against if you are a woman, gay, black, differently abled.
 What if you are some of those or all those at the same time?
 The discrimination is multiplied.
 Your opportunities are fewer and the challenges increase.

 This is why modern feminism, and my brand of feminism isn’t just about fighting for women’s rights.
 It fights for equality for all.
 We fight against all discrimination, including but not limited to racism, ableism, homophobia and transphobia.
 These issues are all interconnected and have interdependencies.